ezrosent/frawk/info/parallelism.md

 }
 ```

-Because the continuous map references are both annoying to write and inefficient
+Because the repeated map references are both annoying to write and inefficient
 to execute, frawk has a `PREPARE` block which executes in the worker threads at
 the end of its input: